Mr. Douglas Tanner, Director of Financial Aid

 Federal Work-Study Program (FWSP)

 The University participates in the Federal Work-Study Program.
 Eligible students may work part-time during the academic year.
-To be placed on FWSP, the student must complete and submit all required financial aid documents to the VSU Office of Financial Aid.
-Priority is given to those students who have completed financial aid applications by May 1.
+To be placed on FWSP, the student can apply for and be selected for a position posted through the VSU Office of Human Resources and our online application system.

 The University provides a limited number of graduate assistantships.
 Interested applicants should apply to the Graduate School.
 An out-of-state student who holds a graduate assistantship is given a waiver of out-of-state tuition.